Capillary/ecom-api-document/source/includes/_order.md

 }
 ```

-Retrieves the history of orders of a merchant or customer based on the input parameters.
+Retrieves order history of a merchant or customer based on the input parameters.

 ### Resource Information